Class: StringIO

 require 'stringio'

-And that these constants have been defined:
+And that this constant has been defined:

 TEXT = <<EOT